iquesada/dotfiles/README.md

 `./create-symlinks.py`

 This python script has been copied from another repo, but not from the author's repo.
-The author of this script is a mystery.
+The author of this script is a mystery :ghost: